Design of double- and multi-bend achromat lattices with large dynamic aperture and approximate invariants: introduction

-To further explain our approach, the remaining sections are outlined as follows: Sect.~\ref{sect:invar} explains the conception of Poisson commuting invariants in integrable Hamiltonian systems, and the numerical approach of constructing linear [action--angle]-like QIs through the symplectic tracking simulations.
-Sect.~\ref{sect:dba} and ~\ref{sect:mba} introduce the nonlinear properties of two constructed nonlinear lattices respectively: the existing NSLS-II DBA lattice ring, and an under-designed diffraction-limited MBA lattice ring.
-Some detailed studies focusing on the DBA lattice are then further explained: a technique to modulate the action-like variant to reshape the tori is illustrated in Sect.~\ref{sect:modulation}; a simulation of the kicked beam decoherence to observe the large nonlinear tune-spread is shown in Sect.~\ref{sect:decoh}; The periodicity of QI is introduced in Sect.~\ref{sect:period}.
+The remainder of this paper is outlined as follows: Section~\ref{sect:invar} explains the concept of Poisson-commuting invariants in integrable Hamiltonian systems, and describes a numerical approach for optimizing the nonlinear lattice to produce approximate invariants using symplectic tracking.
+Sections~\ref{sect:dba} and ~\ref{sect:mba} describe the properties of two such lattices, both of which have been constructed: the existing National Synchrotron Light Source-II (NSLS-II) DBA storage ring, and a diffraction-limited MBA storage ring (whose design is preliminary).
+Some detailed studies of the DBA lattice are described in Sect. \ref{sect:period}.
+Section ~\ref{sect:decoh} describes the simulation of a kicked beam to illustrate the decoherence effect that results from a large nonlinear tune-spread.
 Some discussion and a brief summary are given in Sect.~\ref{sect:summary}.
+A technique to modify the action-like invariants to reshape the invariant tori (and the resulting DA) is described in the Appendix.